For those of you that are new to NHL betting, logging into an online sportsbook for the first time can be quite intimidating.

-Total: This is the number of goals that might be scored in the game.
+This is the total number of goals scored in the game.
 You either bet over or under this number.
-We also analysis on the over/under betting.
-Click here to read it.

 There are many other ways to bet on the NHL.
 If you come across any of the following in your sportsbook, you’ll be prepared:

 These follow the same rules as the puckline except with larger handicaps at +-2.5 goals.

 This is a combination of two or more bets into a single play.

 This bet wins if your selection wins or ties.
 However, the odds are significantly reduced as the chances of winning are higher.

 NHL Betting Terminology